 A good parent has to be versatile too.
 Children are eager to learn much from their parents, so it does help when those parents can teach them something interesting and/or useful for their future.
 A 30-year-old father can teach his young son how to play soccer while a mother might teach her daughter how to cook or do the needlework.
 By and large, good parent must know a lot of things to teach and have fun with their children.

-The last but not least quality of a good parent is easy going ["to be easy going".
+One last but not least quality of a good parent is easy going.
 Everyone knows that too much of this can easily spoil the best children but a limited amount will do.
 For instance, allowing your child to go out with his friend is not bad as long as he returns home before the curfew.
 This characteristic makes children comfortable with their parents and their friends altogether.
 But if he/she crosses the line, he/she deserves a punishment.

-So to speak, a good parent has to be thoughtful [consistency!], versatile and easy going.
-However, knowing where the line is ][to avoid the double "is", try "where the boundaries lie/are"] is the most important proposition that a good parent has to know.
-If his/her children crosses that line, the parents have to give those obstinate kids a hard time.
+So to speak, a good parent has to be thoughtful, versatile and easy going.
+However, knowing where the line is is the most important proposition that a good parent has to know.
+If his/her children crosses that line, the parents have to give a hard time for those obstinate kids.